bartventer/MyNewsletter-NodeJS-HerokuApp/README.md

 * https://barts-newsletter.herokuapp.com/
 * An End-to-End application, managed from development through to live deployment.
 * Developed with Node.js.
 JavaScript, HTML and CSS
+* The app is hosted on Heroku.

 ## Functionality
-* New users are posted to the Mailchimp account via the mailchimp API
+* New users are posted to a Mailchimp account via the mailchimp API.

 ## Topics covered

-* Node.js, JavaSript HTML, CSS, Heroku, SQL
+* Node.js, JavaSript, HTML, CSS, Heroku
 * Express web framework.